 This course aids students in the development of their thesis proposals which leads to a Master of Science Degree in the Exercise Science Department.
 The full proposal must be completed by the end of the semester.
-PREREQUISITE: EXS5010 research ethics involved in human research, and demonstrate proficient written and oral communication skills.
-Students must successfully defend their thesis to the research committee upon graduation.
-Please see student handbook/thesis manual for more details.
 PREREQUISITE: EXS5010

 EXS6800: Thesis (4)